M3t0r/tpl/README.rst

-:program:`tpl`: render templates with data from various sources
+`tpl`: render templates with data from various sources
 ===============================================================

 .. highlight:: bash